21 Most Beautiful Philippines Islands To Check (2023)

 This island is closer to Malaysia than to the Philippines, so tourists almost never visit it.

-Because of its location, this island is full of completely unique culture and traditions.
-The food is a mix of Malay and Filipino and the people speak with a unique accent.
+Because of its location, this island is unique in terms of culture and traditions.
+The food is a mix of Malay and Filipino and people has a unique accent.

-On the island you can climb the mountain under Bongao, which, according to the locals, can heal, and also walk through the small beautiful mosques.
-You can also visit the village of Sama Dilaut, where the old houses on stilts, standing directly over the water, are still preserved.
+On the island you can climb the mount Bongao, which, according to the locals, can heal, and also walk and explore small beautiful mosques.
+You can also visit the village of Sama Dilaut, with the old houses on stilts, standing directly from the water.
 Well, and, of course, swim in the clearest water and sunbathing on snow-white beaches.

 Tags